The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

 In 1816, the state of Ohio passed a law that required counties to take care of the indigent and mentally ill.
 In response, county commissioners across the state began planning for a county home, including Columbiana County.
-The indigent were to be admitted based on the recommendations of various trustees and commissioners of surrounding towns, doctors, and psychiatrists.
+The indigent were to be admitted based on the recommendations of various trustees and commissioners of surrounding towns, doctors and psychiatrists.

 By 1879, the infirmary complex consisted of two three-story brick buildings, a powerhouse, heating plant, meat storage house, and a dairy and frame barn.

 The number of inmates at the infirmary totaled 176 in September 1880 and 125 in February 1905.
 3 A 1908 account of the infirmary notes that there were 65 head of cattle, four horses, four mules, 50 hogs and an untold number of chickens on the farm.
 4 Improvements and remodeling, costing between $4,000 and $5,000, were completed on the building housing the mentally ill in late-1908.
 10

-The public soundly defeated the bond issue by nearly 3,000 votes.
+The public defeated the bond issue by 3,000 votes.
 11

-On December 12, 1960, the Ohio Department of Industrial Relations ordered the county to discontinue occupancy of the county infirmary due to violations found during a state inspection on November 28.
+On December 12, 1960, the state Department of Industrial Relations ordered the county to discontinue occupancy of the county infirmary due to violations found during a state inspection on November 28.
 The administration building, main residence, hospital building, and laundry and boiler building were all found to be deficient.
 The inspection also noted inadequate sanitary facilities and a severe negligence of maintenance in the complex.
 The order gave the county 120 days to evacuate the residents.
 Two extensions to delay the county home’s closure were filed and granted.
 14

-On May 8, 1962, the county’s proposed .8-mill operating levy for the county infirmary did not pass, along with a .7-mill levy for improvements to the county infirmary.
+On May 8, 1962, the county’s proposed .8-mill operating levy and .7-mill levy for improvements for the county infirmary did not pass.
 13 15 A letter sent out immediately after to the State Fire Marshal asked for another extension on condemnation of the infirmary complex and to delay the evacuation of its residents.
-12 A 60-day extension was granted and again in August for another 60-days.
+12 A 60-day extension was granted in August.

 The first of many repair projects began in January 1963 when work began on painting the walls and correcting deficiencies in the men’s section of the county infirmary.
 16 Construction began on a new sewage plant in June.
 17

 Throughout the 1970’s and 1980’s, the original infirmary was used as storage for the county.
 The nursing home was renovated and expanded into a county-wide jail in 1994.